Alfresco/alfresco-ng2-components/ng2-components/ng2-alfresco-documentlist/README.md

 | sr-title | string | | Screen reader title, used for accessibility purposes |
 | class | string | | Additional CSS class to be applied to column (header and cells) |
 | formatTooltip | Function | | Custom tooltip formatter function. |

+### Column Types

+The DataColumn `type` property can take one of the following values:

+- text
+- image
+- date
+- fileSize
+- location

+### Underlying node object

 DocumentList component assigns an instance of `MinimalNode` type (`alfresco-js-api`) as a data context of each row.